MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

 At the end of configuration, the Power BI service will be called again to validate the gateway.
 The Power BI service does not report the gateway as *live*.
 Restarting the windows service may allow the communication to be successful.
 You can collect, and review, the logs, as mentioned below, to get more details.

 ### Script error during sign into Power BI
-You may receive a script error when signing into Power BI as part of the on-premises data gateway configuration.
+You may receive a script error when signing into Power BI as part of the On-premises data gateway configuration.
 Installing the following security update should resolve the issue.
 This can be installed via Windows Update.

 [MS16-051: Security update for Internet Explorer: May 10, 2016 (KB 3154070)](https://support.microsoft.com/kb/3154070)